moj-analytical-services/mojap-metadata/README.md

 - **options:** (Data Class) that are the options for the converter.
 The base options have a `suppress_warnings` parameter but it doesn't mean call converters use this.
 To get a better understanding of setting options see the `GlueConverter` class or the `tests/test_glue_converter.py` to see how they are set.

-included alongside `GlueConverter` is `GlueTable` that can overlay a metadata object, dictionary, or path to metadata file. it has two methods:
+included alongside `GlueConverter` is `GlueTable` that can overlay a metadata object, dictionary, or path to metadata file. it has one method:
 - **generate_from_meta:** generates a glue table from the metadata object, dict, or string path, takes the following arguments:
     - _metadata:_ the metadata object, dict, or string path that is to be overlaid
-    - _table_location:_ a kwarg, the location of the table data.
+    - _table\_location:_ a kwarg, the location of the table data.
 This can also be a property of the metadata object, dict, or file
     - _database\_name:_ a kwarg, the name of the glue database to put the table.
 This can also be a property of the metadata object, dict, or file